Facelift Montgomery AL

 It is necessary to have someone drive you home and stay with you for the first 24 hours.
 Social downtime (time to be presentable in public) is typically 7-14 days.
 If an isolated deep plane is performed it is usually closer to 7 days.
 If it is combined with other procedures including laser resurfacing, then it can be closer to 14 days.

 A compressive dressing and drains are typically placed for the first 24 hours.
-You are seen after 24 hours and these are removed and the surgical site examined.
-An elastic head wrap is worn for all day for the first week.
+You are seen after 24 hours, and the dressing is removed and surgical site examined.
+Any drains are typically removed at 4-7 days depending on the patient.
 The face and neck may initially feel tight.
-At 1 week the first set of sutures are removed.
+At 1-week sutures are removed and a majority of any bruising that has occurred has usually abated.
+Make up can be worn.
 The following week an elastic head wrap is worn only at night.
-Minor contour irregularities are common in the initial few weeks and gradually disappear as swelling and edema subsides over the first 1-2 months.
+Minor contour irregularities can be present in the initial few weeks and gradually disappear as swelling and edema subsides over the first 1-2 months.

-An often asked question is how long does the procedure last?
+An often-asked question is how long does the procedure last?
 The goal as mentioned earlier is to turn back the clock 10 years.
 The face continues to age from the date of surgery onward.
 Additionally, minimally invasive maintenance procedures may be recommended to maintain the result.